 Camera, Photographer, and Location

-On that note, you may feel tempted to take your transformation photos in just your undies.
-After all, they cover the same amount of skin as a swimsuit, right?
+You might be tempted to take your transformation photos in your undies; after all, they cover the same amount of skin as a swimsuit, right?

 Ideally, your “before” and “after” photos will show you doing the same poses, wearing the same clothes, in the same place both before and after your transformation.
-That way, your body is the only thing changing.
+That way, your body is the only thing we see changing.

 And don’t “suck it in” or “push it out” — just flex if you feel good and let us see the REAL YOU!

-If you’re doing a 90-day program, for example, you could take photos on day 1, and then again every 30 days thereafter (on days 30, 60, and 90) until you’re done.
+If you’re doing a 90-day program, for example, you could take photos on Day 1, and then again every 30 days thereafter (on Days 30, 60, and 90) until you’re done.

-Here are some examples of good photos:
+Here are some examples of good “before” and “after” photos: